-The object of the plan (National Capital Authority 2016) is to ensure that Canberra and the ACT are planned and developed in accordance with their national significance.
+The object of the plan (National Capital Authority 2011) is to ensure that Canberra and the ACT are planned and developed in accordance with their national significance.
 In particular, the plan seeks to preserve and enhance the special characteristics and those qualities of the National Capital which are of national significance.

 The plan describes the broad pattern of land use to be adopted in the development of Canberra and other relevant matters of broad policy.
-The plan also sets out detailed conditions for the planning, design and development of National Land which includes Anzac Parade.
+The plan also sets out detailed conditions for the planning, design and development of National Land which includes most of Anzac Parade.
 As noted above, works within a Designated Area require written approval from the NCA and must meet these detailed conditions.
 Such works include:

-- the construction, alteration, extension or demolition of buildings or structures;
+- new buildings or structures;

+- installation of sculpture;

 - landscaping;

+- excavation;

-- tree removal; and
+- tree felling; and

-- excavations.
+- demolition.